Updated: 17 hours ago

 None of my questions required the assistance of my local pharmacy.
 Everything I needed, could have been handled by a central call center.
 And a call center include both general customer service, and access to technical support, for issues that result from a disconnect between pharmacy services and online transactions.
 And because my issues started with the online prescription platform, I could have been assisted by a chat support option.
 Unfortunately, those options did not appear to be available.
 This is no longer just a standard customer service issue.
 It is now a public health hazard.

-This customer experience is certainly not limited to pharmacies.
-I have had this same experience at rental car companies, hotels, restaurants, and a long list of other places.
+In fairness to CVS, I am calling them out because that is where I went that day.
+They are my favorite pharmacy.
+I'd have called out any other pharmacy for the same issue, and they all have them, but I don't frequent the others.
+And, I have had this same experience at rental car companies, hotels, restaurants, and really any other place where customers attempt to contact the company for support.
 When I have stood at service counters listening to the phone ring, I have even offered to wait so the person assisting me could answer the phone.
 I know they feel the standard, "no it's okay, we want to get you taken care of" response is supposed to make me feel important and demonstrate efficiency.
 In reality, I just stand there empathizing with the poor caller who is expecting that as a customer, they are as important as those standing at the counter.
 No so in many cases, my friends.

-During my most recent trip to this pharmacy chain, I noticed a change seems to have been made.
+Interestingly, in my most recent trip to a regional CVS, I noticed an update has been made.
 Now you can hear the phone ringing and ringing, and it still appears that no one is answering it.
-To test this out, I called the pharmacy phone while standing in line during my last visit.
-Sure enough I sat on hold the entire time, until I was back in my car with my purchase, and just hung up.
+To test this out, I called the pharmacy while standing in line during my last visit, and sure enough I sat on hold the entire time, until I was back in my car with my purchase, and just hung up.
 However, the overhead system no longer screams out the number of callers on hold.
 So, it seems the pharmacy at least decided not to add more suffering to the experience, by broadcasting the problem.
 And again, I am in no way calling out the in-house pharmacy staff.
-They are dealing with unimaginable stresses, as are all of the essential workers who are heroes for us.
-This is also based purely on my own experiences and observations, which may not represent the experiences of others, or the service at all store locations.

 Whether your business is a public corporation or a small, entrepreneurial company, service matters.
 If you are not sure about the quality of your phone support and overall customer experience, now is the time to tackle this challenge.
 If you are not sure how to proceed or you do not have the right talent in place to do this internally, the investment in the right advisor and project support could help you improve your relationship with your customers.
 Now more than ever, it may also keep them from considering a move to your competitors, if they are taking more active and visible steps to protect customer health and safety.